hnduarte/koerber-pharma-challenge/README.md

     - Get patient consults and symptoms;
     - Get top specialties;
     - Get all patients;
+- For the sake of testing in the swagger page some methods that weren't specified were still kept, like add patient, delete patient and so on, so it was possible to do various operations and check if the 4 main ones were working correctly.

 Get patient consults and symptoms should work on a specific patient and return a list of all the consults the patient had.
 Also needs to return the symptoms.